Patterns of Nonlinear Opinion Formation on Networks: Introduction

 \section{Introduction}

 Multi-agent systems that perform distributed control tasks in uncertain or dynamic contexts benefit when agents use network communications to form and change opinions about context-dependent options.
-For example, network communications can help autonomous multi-robot teams that navigate space make better choices about alternative routes and smart networks do better at dynamically distributing tasks among nodes.
+For example, network communications can help autonomous multi-robot teams make better navigational choices among alternative routes or better allocation choices among alternative tasks.
 Mathematical models of opinion dynamics over networks are often used to bring a group to a desired opinion configuration.
-In a task-allocation context, agreement is not necessarily the only desirable opinion configuration, as sometimes agents are better off doing different tasks or exploring different routes.
+In a task-allocation context, agreement is not necessarily the only desirable opinion configuration, as sometimes agents are better off exploring different routes or doing different tasks.

 A general model of opinion dynamics for distributed agents on a network was recently introduced in \cite{Bizyaeva2020,Franci2020}.
 In this multi-agent multi-option model, real-valued opinions evolve in continuous time according to a nonlinear update rule that saturates network exchanges.
-A key feature of the model is the emergence of consensus and dissensus as equilibrium opinion configurations, even when agents are homogeneous, unbiased, and communicate over an all-to-all network.
+A key feature of the model is the emergence of consensus and dissensus as equilibrium opinion configurations, even when agents are homogeneous, receive no input, and communicate over an all-to-all network.
 The emergence of consensus and dissensus depends on a small number of parameters that distinguish the interactions between agents as cooperative or competitive.

 In \cite{Bizyaeva2020} the behavior of the general model is examined with particular attention to all-to-all and vertex-transitive cycle network topologies.
-In this paper we take first steps to extend analysis of the model to understand opinion formation on other classes of networks.
-We consider opinion formation for two options and homogeneous agents that communicate over network graphs, including $K$-regular, bipartite, and strongly connected directed graphs.
-We examine how network structure influences the group-level outcome of the opinion formation process, and we prove that, generically, agreement and disagreement arise on these networks.
+The work identifies parameter regimes that correspond to consensus and dissensus (a heterogeneous opinion configuration with neutral average opinion).
+In the present paper we take first steps to analyze opinion formation on other classes of networks.
+We consider opinion formation for two options and homogeneous agents that communicate over networks that include $K$-regular, bipartite, and strongly connected directed graphs.
+We examine how network structure influences the group outcome of the opinion formation process, and we prove that, generically, agreement and disagreement arise on these networks.
 We show that the parameter regimes associated with consensus and dissensus for complete graphs in \cite{Bizyaeva2020} correspond precisely to agreement and disagreement regimes for more general networks.